xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If overlap is omitted, it is assumed to be 0 (bars or columns do
     > not overlap), or it is unchanged if a value was previously set.

->
+> &nbsp;

-Gap\_width    is a number from 0 to 500 specifying the space between bar or column clusters as a percentage of the width of a bar or column.
+Gap\_width&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 500 specifying
+the space between bar or column clusters as a percentage of the width of a bar or column.

   - > Gap\_width is ignored if type\_num is not 2 or 3 (bar or column
     > chart).